 The University of Kansas prohibits the unlawful possession, use, sale, manufacture, purchase, or distribution of alcohol or illegal drugs, or any attempt thereof, by students or by employees on its property or as part of its activities.
 The University is committed to preventing the illegal use of drugs and alcohol by students and employees.
-The KU Police Department (Lawrence) and the Overland Police Department (Edwards) enforce the state's underage drinking laws, as well as federal, state, and municipal drug laws.
+The following law enforcement agencies are responsible for the enforcement of state underage drinking laws and enforcement of Federal and State drug laws on the respective campuses: